-1. Design, Manufacture, Construction, and Maintenance Standards
+1. Design, Manufacture, Construction and Maintenance Standards

-- a) In order to minimize Visual Clutter, Wind Turbines shall use tubular towers of similar design, size, operation, and appearance throughout the project, which shall be painted a non-reflective, non-obtrusive color.
-Blades shall be coated or otherwise designed with a material to minimize Blade Glint. - b) At LWES sites, the design of the buildings and related structures shall, to the extent reasonably possible, use materials, colors, textures, screening, and landscaping that will blend with the existing natural setting and environment. - c) Wind Turbines shall not be used for displaying any signs or advertising except for signs at ground level for reasonable identification of the manufacturer, owner, or operator of the LWES, the utility procuring the power, emergency contact information, and appropriate warnings as required by national, state, and local laws.
+- a.
+In order to minimize Visual Clutter, Wind Turbines shall use tubular towers of similar design, size, operation, and appearance throughout the project, which shall be painted a non-reflective, non-obtrusive color.
+Blades shall be coated or otherwise designed with a material to minimize Blade Glint. - b.
+At LWES sites, the design of the buildings and related structures shall, to the extent reasonably possible, use materials, colors, textures, screening and landscaping that will blend with the existing natural setting and environment. - c.
+Wind Turbines shall not be used for displaying any signs or advertising except for signs at ground level for reasonable identification of the manufacturer, owner, or operator of the LWES, the utility procuring the power, emergency contact information, and appropriate warnings as required by national, state and local laws.
 Such identification shall not be illuminated.
 All signage shall meet Ashland's ordinance requirements.
-Any graffiti on LWES structures shall be removed as soon as practical. - d) Control wiring and power lines shall be wireless or below ground except where collector wiring is brought together for connection to the transmission or distribution network adjacent to that network.
-The Planning Board may permit above-ground wiring, if in the opinion of the Planning Board, its Impact, including but not limited to environmental and visual Impacts, is less than the Impact of below-ground wiring. - e) The Applicant of an LWES shall not undertake any blasting without specific approval of such blasting during Site Plan Review.
-Terms and conditions for the blasting, including any necessary notifications, shall be specified during Site Plan Review. - i) The Applicant shall prepare an inventory of all structures, wells, bridges, and other seismically sensitive structures that could potentially be damaged by blasting.
+Any graffiti on LWES structures shall be removed as soon as practical. - d.
+Control wiring and power lines shall be wireless or below ground except where collector wiring is brought together for connection to the transmission or distribution network adjacent to that network.
+The Planning Board may permit above-ground wiring, if in the opinion of the Planning Board, its impact, including but not limited to environmental and visual impacts, is less than the impact of below-ground wiring.

-- iii) Flying rock traveling in the air or along the ground is not permitted to cross into the property of Non-Participating Landowner(s). - iv) A blasting log for each blast shall be kept on site at the LWES office for not less than five (5) years, and copies of the required blasting log shall be promptly submitted to the Planning Board upon completion of construction of the LWES. - v) Pre-blasting and post-blasting inspection and documentation may be required by the Planning Board. - f) If at any time during construction, operation, or maintenance of the LWES, the Applicant wishes to modify the approved Site Plan, the Applicant shall submit to the Planning Board an Amended Site Plan for review and approval. - g) Construction and maintenance activities shall be organized and timed to minimize Impacts on residents and wildlife from noise, disruption (including disruption of wildlife habitat), and the presence of vehicles and people.
+- e.
+The Applicant of an LWES shall not undertake any blasting without specific approval of such blasting during Site Plan Review.
+Terms and conditions for the blasting, including any necessary notifications, shall be specified during Site Plan Review. - The Applicant shall prepare an inventory of all structures, wells, bridges, and other seismically sensitive structures that could potentially be damaged by blasting. - Before each blasting event, the Applicant shall notify all Participating and Non-Participating Landowners whose property can be potentially damaged at the time and date of the event.
+The Applicant shall receive signature verification of such notice. - Flying rock traveling in the air or along the ground is not permitted to cross into the property of Non-Participating Landowner[s]. - A blasting log for each blast shall be kept on site at the LWES office for not less than five [5] years, and copies of the required blasting log shall be promptly submitted to the Planning Board upon completion of construction of the LWES. - Pre-blasting and post-blasting inspection and documentation may be required by the Planning Board. - f.
+If at any time during construction, operation, or maintenance of the LWES, the Applicant wishes to modify the approved Site Plan, the Applicant shall submit to the Planning Board an Amended Site Plan for review and approval. - g.
+Construction and maintenance activities shall be organized and timed to minimize impacts on residents and wildlife from noise, disruption [including disruption of wildlife habitat], and the presence of vehicles and people.
 Construction and maintenance, unless there is an imminent threat to life or property, shall be performed only on weekdays between the hours of 7 AM and 6 PM.
-The Planning Board has the authority to waive this requirement if, in its opinion, there is good reason to do so. - h) Any construction equipment or parts (used or unused) kept on site shall be stored indoors except during periods of construction, maintenance, and repair.
+The Planning Board has the authority to waive this requirement if, in its opinion, there is good reason to do so. - h.
+Any construction equipment or parts (used or unused) kept on site shall be stored indoors except during periods of construction, maintenance, and repair.